 Our Concrete Flatwork

 Flatwork is any horizontal and flat building component.
-Typically, you’ll want to utilize concrete for flatwork applications because it is cost effective, durable, and easily customizable.
+Typically, you’ll want to utilize concrete for flatwork applications because it is cost-effective, durable, and easily customizable.
 We recommend concrete flatwork over asphalt because you will have far less maintenance and a much longer life out of concrete flatwork.
 Asphalt needs to be resealed every few years and will need total replacement within 20 years.
 Compare that to the fact that properly poured concrete flatwork can last up to 100 years or more and it is easy to see why most people choose concrete.
-Foundation 1 can handle your concrete needs from new pours, to repair and treat, to remove and replace.
+Foundation 1 can handle your concrete needs.
+From new pours, concrete repairs, and treatment to removal and replacement services, our concrete contractors can handle your concrete project in a timely manner.
 We can offer you the following flatwork concrete services: